Locally Stable Marriage with Strict Preferences

 The following is a direct corollary from the previous theorem.
-In random dynamics, with probability 1 in the long run, we will at least once start in a matching and execute the sequence described in the last theorem.
-This yields the following corollary.
+In random dynamics, with probability 1 in the limit, we will at least once start in a matching and execute the sequence described in the last theorem.

-\begin{fol} For every bipartite network game with general preferences, links $L \subseteq (U \times W) \cup (W \times W)$ recency memory, and every initial matching, random dynamics converge to a locally stable matching in the long run with probability 1. \end{fol}
+\begin{fol} For every bipartite network game with general preferences, links $L \subseteq (U \times W) \cup (W \times W)$, recency memory, and every initial matching, random dynamics converge to a locally stable matching in the limit with probability 1. \end{fol}

-Sadly, we cannot expect fast convergence here, as there are instances where random dynamics yield an exponential sequence with high probability even if all information is given.
-In particular, we can take the instance from~\cite{Ackermann11} and assume that the network contains all links $L = U \times W$.
-This means all players know all possible matching partners and memory has no effect.
+Sadly, we cannot always expect fast convergence here, as there are instances where random dynamics yield a sequence of exponential length with high probability even in ordinary stable marriage where all pairs of agents are accessible (see~\cite{AckermannGMRV11}).

-Our constructions require only the players from $U$ to have recency memory, which allows us to show the same results when we have no memory for vertices in $W$.
-In contrast, if we omit the memory for $U$ and just keep the one for $W$, no sequence of local improvement steps might lead to a locally stable matching.